Scale lives in the data model

 );

-The decision is not about purity.
-It is about read cost, write cost, and lifecycle.
+The decision comes down to three quiet questions: read cost, write cost, and lifecycle.

 Partitioning